-This calendar year, Sarah: Is Sarah eligible? continued her training in the Certificate III in Beauty Services that she started last year (Skills First subsidised) commenced the Certificate III in Retail this year (Skills First subsidised).
-Both programs are still in progress.
-NO. Sarah has reached the '2 at a time' limit.
-However, she can commence the Certificate III in Engineering later in the year if she completes or withdraws from one of her current courses.
-If this happens, she will not be exceeding the '2 AQF qualifications in a year' limit because she commenced Dour programs are sum in progress. the Certificate III in Beauty Services last year.
+Is Sarah eligible?

+- NO. Sarah has reached the '2 at a time' limit. - However, she can commence the Certificate III in Engineering later in the year if she completes or withdraws from one of her current courses. - If this happens, she will not be exceeding the '2 AQF qualifications in a year' limit because she commenced the Certificate III in Beauty Services last year.